Wesley College, Dublin: Interschools Music Festival

 Each year Wesley hosts one of the largest interschools music festivals in the country.
 Hundreds of students from many schools, both primary and secondary level, compete in individual and choral singing as well as individual instrumental and orchestral.
-In recent years the school built a dedicated Music and Arts Centre.
+In 2010, the school built a dedicated Music and Arts Centre.
 Included in this centre is the purpose built G. B. Shaw Auditorium, named after one of Wesley's most famous past pupils.

 Lifelines

 In 1992, the college published its fourth, and final, instalment of the Lifelines anthology.
 The earlier instalments were published in 1985, 1988 and 1990 by The Underground Press Ltd, Wesley College.
 Under format of the anthologies, a panel of students within Wesley write to notable people, such as celebrities, sports people and world leaders, asking them to highlight their favourite poem with a brief explanation for their choosing.
 Thus far the anthology has raised over €140,000 for Irish charity Concern.
 The latest edition itself has raised €29,000 and was honoured as the Best Irish Published Book of the Year, in the 2007 Irish Book Awards.
 In 2010, The National Library of Ireland purchased the original letters that were included in the original 1985 edition of Lifelines.
 Subsequently, Wesley College donated all correspondence, photographs and other related archival material to the Library.
 The Discover Lifelines exhibition in the Library's main hall showed letters from this archive from writers, poets, actors, artists, media personalities and politician and ran throughout 2010.
 A collective edition of the anthology was published by Town House, Dublin, in 1992.